cadejscroggins/warmwinters.org/content/our-story.md

 <p class="intro-text">When Corinne was 11 years old, she saw a man who was homeless on the streets of her hometown.
 It was a really cold day, and he was wearing only jeans and a t-shirt, and immediately, Corinne felt a need to help him.</p>

-<p class="paragraph-text">She got together with her best Katrine, and both having grown up being avid ski-racers in Tahoe, they came up with the idea to take the warm hats, coats, gloves, and scarves left in the ski resort&rsquo;s lost-and-found, and donate the clothing to a local homeless shelter.
+<p class="paragraph-text">She got together with her best Katrine, and both having grown up being avid ski-racers in Tahoe, together they came up with the idea to take the warm hats, coats, gloves, and scarves left in the ski resort&rsquo;s lost-and-found, and donate the clothing to a local homeless shelter.
 The ski resorts said yes, and in 2011, Warm Winters was born.</p>

 <figure class="paragraph-figure">
   <img src="/img/blanket.jpg">